nginx-le/nginx-le/example/webrtc/README.md

 Simple nginx image (alpine based) with integrated [Let's Encrypt](https://letsencrypt.org) support.

-## Reverse proxy example
+## WebRTC example

 This example covers a popular topic of configuring a reverse proxy with nginx and letsencrypt for SSL.
 The example nginx configuration ```service.conf``` allows you to map public ports to internal hostnames and ports.
+This example is developed with WebRTC in mind and it is a suitable solution when you need to handle many ports or port ranges within one domain, yet it is a bit overcomplicated for simplier usecases.
+In case where you need only a few ports please consider specifying several ```server``` blocks in your ```service.conf``` to keep it as straightforward as possible.

 There are 2 sample services in ```docker-compose.yml```.
 ```service1``` exposes port ```8000``` and ```service2``` exposes port ```80```.